dsggregory/webauthn-demo/README.md

 This is a Demo to provide insight into a WebAuthn flow with FIDO2 being the single step (factor) authenticator.

+Note that this example is based on Safari only, in May 2023.
+Passkeys from Chrome and other browsers cannot yet be stored in the iCloud keychain.
+This means that your WebAuthn auth using passkeys registered by a specific browser will be tied to that browser.

 ## Caveats

 ### HTTP(s) Only